-Clinical Degree: Northwestern U., Couple and Family Therapy
+Clinical Degree: Northwestern University, Couple and Family Therapy

 Prepare/Enrich Certified: Yes